Jason Campbell: Cleveland Browns

 On March 12, 2014, Campbell was released by the Browns, along with fellow quarterback Weeden.

 Cincinnati Bengals

 On March 19, 2014, Campbell signed a one-year deal worth $1.5 million with $400,000 guaranteed with the Cincinnati Bengals.
 He served as backup to starter to Andy Dalton, only appearing in four games as a late game replacement for Dalton.

 Retirement

 In April 2015, Campbell strongly hinted at retirement, declining offers from several teams.
 He was approached by the Indianapolis Colts in November 2015, but declined to come out of retirement to be a backup to Matt Hasselbeck, who was starting in place of an injured Andrew Luck.
-Campbell ultimately finished his career as the least decorated quarterback of the three quarterbacks selected in the first round of the 2005 NFL Draft – Alex Smith was a three-time Pro Bowler and Comeback Player of the Year before his retirement in 2021, while Aaron Rodgers is still active, a ten-time Pro Bowler, four-time NFL MVP, and the NFL's all-time touchdown-to-interception ratio leader.

 NFL career statistics

 Personal life

 Campbell is the cousin of retired basketball player LaSondra Barrett.
 Campbell is a Christian.

 Campbell made several appearances in TV commercials for Eastern Automotive Group, a local car dealership group in the DC and Baltimore areas, alongside teammates Clinton Portis, Antwaan Randle El and Chris Cooley.